RaymondBrien/taskbloomer/TESTING.md

     - To fix this, I _____________________.

+### Move image to gallery button

+- **Expectation**: Should move any image that is currently in the NFT area into the gallery and resize the image appropriately.
+If there is no image, nothing occurs
+- **Test**: Tried on multiple devices
+- **Result**: If first frame is not filled, it is possible to click new day without adding the first image, and skipping the first frame
+- **Fix**: FIX
+- **Screenshot**:

 ## Unfixed Bugs

 <!-- You will need to mention unfixed bugs and why they were not fixed.